humhub/humhub/MIGRATE-DEV-BS5.md

 </div>
 ```

-with, for a button:
+After, for a button:

 ```html
 <span class="spinner-border spinner-border-sm"></span>
 ```

-or, in a container:
+After, in a container:

 ```html
 <div class="text-center">